-Distribute completed report to your customers as outlined on the CCR Certification of Distribution Form no later than June 30, 2023.
+Distribute completed report to your customers as outlined on the CCR Certification of Distribution Form no later than June 30, 2025.

-A completed CCR Certification of Distribution Form including a copy of the final CCR report shall be submitted to the State at the address provided on the form no later than September 30, 2023.
+A completed CCR Certification of Distribution Form including a copy of the final CCR report shall be submitted to the State at the address provided on the form no later than September 30, 2025.

 If submitting CCR Electronically by posting on a website, be aware of LAC 51:XII.403.C - Community water systems shall include their final letter grade and score in their annual Consumer Confidence Report (a.k.a.
-Annual Water Quality Report) that is posted on the water system website.
-A statement like below must be added to the CCR notifying consumers of the water system grade.
+Annual Water Quality Report) <a href="https://doi.org/10.1016/j.com/their